 High School + University Scholarships

-OYE's signature Adelante Jóvenes Scholarship Program supports economic and socially disadvantaged young people to graduate from high school and become first-generation university students and graduates.
+Our signature scholarship program supports disadvantaged young people to graduate from high school and become first-generation university students and graduates.

 OYE awards needs-based, multi-year scholarships to promising disadvantaged students from El Progreso and surrounding rural communities to continue their education at public high schools and universities.
 Young people become eligible for scholarships as they enter 9th grade, the final year of mandatory education in Honduras and a critical moment to intervene and support them to complete their secondary education.
 Our scholars are generally from single and no-parent households with an average household income of less than one minimum wage salary.
 Over 60% are adolescent girls and young women.

-Beyond economic support, OYE scholarship students and their peers have access to academic and emotional support services, including one-on-one and small group tutoring, career orientation and individual and family counseling.
+Beyond economic support, OYE scholarship students and their peers have access to additional support services, including tutoring, career orientation, and individual and family counseling.

 Leadership + Life Skills Development